What to expect.jpg

 The space

 When you arrive, you will be asked to remove your shoes and wash your hands.
+This is to protect you, those who are with you, Julieann and other patients from unnecessary infections.

 First appointments are longer than follow ups because they include a case history.
 This involves asking questions about your current issue as well as your general and systemic health.
-Answers to these questions help me to understand what might be going on and why.
-For the initial neonatal examination, infants are usually undressed to their nappies.
-This is done to allow me to make a thorough assessment of the infant’s health, clues of which are often found in the skin.
-This can be declined and is not necessary for follow up treatments.
+Answers to these questions help Julieann to understand what might be going on and why.
+All information is stored in compliance with GDPR, the practice policy of which can be viewed on this website.

 Timings

 Initial appointments for adults, babies and children include the case history, examination and treatment.
 They take an hour.
 Follow up treatments for adults can be 45 minutes or an hour.
 Follow up treatments for babies and children are 30 minutes.
-Initial treatments for neurodevelopmental rehabilitation are 1 hour and 15 minutes.
-Follow ups are 45 minutes to 1 hour depending on the requirements of the session.

 Clinical notes